PAYROLL

 Integrating the two systems carries significant benefits, such as:

-• Improve efficiency in data reporting and budgeting Payroll figures can be combined into budgets, making it easier to spot figures that are over budget.
-This gives you the information you need efficiently, allowing you to make informed decisions, quickly.
+• Improve efficiency in data reporting and budgeting.
+Payroll figures can be combined into budgets, making it easier to spot overbudget figures.
+This gives you the information you need efficiently, allowing you to make informed decisions more quickly.

-• Maintaining one central source for all employee data Integrating your accounting and payroll softwares makes it much easier to complete forms, such as a P60.
+• Maintaining one central source for all employee data.
+Integrating your accounting and payroll software makes it much easier to complete forms, such as a P60.
 QuickBooks streamlines the process to make the actual data entry for these forms as seamless as possible.

-• Keeping tax tables up to date An automated system with regularly scheduled updates keeps you safe when you start making deductions.
-The correct numbers are inputted automatically, ensuring complete data integrity and consistency.
+• Keeping tax tables up to date.
+An automated system with regularly scheduled updates keeps you safe when you start making deductions.
+The correct numbers are input automatically, ensuring complete data integrity and consistency.

-The majority of accountants recommend their clients use a fully integrated accounting and payroll system to manage all aspects of the business.
-From bookkeeping, to inventory management, to payroll, having integrated systems ensures maximum time management, reliability and accuracy.
+The majority of accountants recommend their clients use a fully integrated accounting and payroll systems to manage all aspects of the business.
+From bookkeeping and inventory management to payroll, having integrated systems ensures maximum time management, reliability and accuracy.

 Do I need an accountant for payroll?

-While it's possible to manage payroll independently, hiring an accountant is advisable for ensuring accuracy, compliance with tax regulations, and navigating complex payroll-related issues, particularly as a business grows.
+While it's possible to manage payroll independently, hiring an accountant is advisable to help you ensure accuracy, compliance with tax regulations, and navigate complex payroll-related issues, particularly as a business grows.

 Share: